-An other simple trick that I do (even at home) is putting on some aromatic essense oil on my wrists and neck.
+An other simple trick that I do (even at home) is putting on some aromatic essence oil on my wrists and neck.
 Amber and lavender are scents that could be helpful for sleeping and relaxing.

 Now this is ONLY if you have a BIG trouble sleeping or if you feel a bit anxious flying.
-I don’t do it myself, but if you want to, make sure to advise your doctor before getting them.
+I don’t do it myself, but if you want to, make sure to consult your doctor before getting them.